philf06/philf06/README.md

 **Stack:** Python, Flask, PostgreSQL, Stripe, OpenRouter.
 Deployed on Replit Autoscale.
 Everything transient by design, no user content stored beyond an email address.

+The MonardX codebase is private.
+Happy to grant read access to a named reviewer, or walk through it live.

 I also wrote *When the Ground Shifts*, a book on job searching after AI Job Displacement / Redundancy, and I am currently writing the second follow up book.

 Based in Cork, Ireland.